NotAFile/vxw-client/README.md

 Licensing:
 Because of the S-Lang library, the entire VoxelWar client has to be licensed under the GNU GPL 3.0.
 VoxelWar uses the original S-Lang library, as offered at http://jedsoft.org/slang/.
-There is ABSOLUTELY NO WARRANTY, NOT EVEN ANY IMPLIED ONE.
+The program is provided as-is, there is ABSOLUTELY NO WARRANTY, NOT EVEN ANY IMPLIED ONE.
+USAGE OF THIS SOFTWARE IS COMPLETELY AT YOUR OWN RISK.
+THE AUTHORS ARE NOT LIABLE FOR ANY DAMAGE CAUSED BY THIS SOFTWARE, THE INABILITY TO USE THIS SOFTWARE OR THE CONSEQUENCES OF BEING UNABLE TO USE THIS SOFTWARE.
 The S-Lang library is "Copyright (C) 2005-2014 John E. Davis <jed@jedsoft.org>"

   The GNU Public License